On transfer maps in the algebraic $K$-theory of spaces: Comparison of transfer maps

 commutes up to weak homotopy. \end{theorem} \begin{proof} We may assume without loss of generality that $B = |B_{\bullet}|$ is the geometric realization of a simplicial set.
 Let $K$ be a connected finite CW complex and let $h \colon K \to A(B)$ be a map.
 We need to show that the following diagram commutes up to homotopy:

 Since $A$-theory preserves homotopy filtered colimits, the map $h$ factors up to homotopy as $K \xrightarrow{h'} A(B') \to A(B)$ where $B' \subset B$ is a finite subcomplex.
-Therefore it suffices to restrict to the case where $B$ is a finite CW complex because of the naturality properties of $p^*$ and $\tr_p$ with respect to pullbacks.
-Since both functors $X \mapsto QX_+$ and $X \mapsto A(X)$ send coproducts to products up to homotopy equivalence, it also suffices to restrict to the case where $E$ and $B$ are path-connected.
+Therefore it suffices to restrict to the case where $B$ is a finite CW complex (and therefore $E$ is homotopy finite) because of the naturality properties of $p^*$ and $\tr_p$ with respect to pullbacks.
+Since both functors $X \mapsto QX_+$ and $X \mapsto A(X)$ send finite coproducts to finite products up to homotopy equivalence, it also suffices to restrict to the case where $E$ and $B$ are path-connected.

 Note that \eqref{main-square-1} commutes at the level of $\pi_0$ because it can be directly identified with the commutative square (assuming here that $E$ and $B$ are path-connected):